tzielins/private-fair-for-busy-biologists/episodes/05-reusable-analysis.md

 ## Plotting in R or Python

-Plotting in R or Python is often a natural starting point to learn programming and allows to create more professional scientific plots than those available in Excel.
-Additionally, these plots are easier to recreate, and easier to adjust for specific dimensions and journal formatting guidelines.
-Using code it is very easy to prepare series of figures that follow the same formatting of all their elements.
+Both R and Python offer powerful tools for creating scientific plots, making them a natural starting point for many programmers.
+Compared to Excel, these languages enable the generation of:

+* Professional visualizations: R and Python provide extensive libraries for creating publication-quality plots with a wider range of customization options.
+* Reproducibility: Code-driven plots ensure consistent results and are easier to share and adapt for specific publication requirements.
+* Scalability: Scripting allows for the efficient creation of multiple figures with consistent formatting, saving researchers time and effort.

+Key benefits of using code for scientific plots:

+* Customization: Precise control over every plot element (colors, fonts, axes, etc.) ensures adherence to specific journal formatting guidelines.
+* Efficiency: Code facilitates the creation of complex plots or repetitive tasks, streamlining the workflow.

+## Capturing the Ad-hoc Analysis Journey

+Jupyter Notebooks excel at documenting the entire **exploratory data analysis (EDA)** process.
+They capture the rationale and decision-making behind your analysis, serving as a narrative alongside the code.

-## Ad-hoc analysis with Jupyter Notebooks
+**Key benefits of Jupyter Notebooks for EDA:**

-Notebook can document entire ad-hoc analysis.
-It can capture the motivations and decisions which lead us to the final results (as the markdown-cells).
+* **Comprehensive Documentation:**  Markdown cells allow you to record:
+    * Motivations and thought processes leading to the final results.
-It contains information about the input data uses, the actual parameters and functions called.
+    * Details about input data usage.
+    * Specific parameters and functions employed.
-It can include intermediate results, adjustment made.
-It captures all the steps that lead to the final result which can be accompanied with the conclusions.

-One thing to keep in mind is that your reusable analysis with Jupyter is only ever as good as your self discipline.
-Things you want to keep in mind are:
+    * Intermediate results and adjustments made throughout the analysis.
+* **Transparency and Reproducibility:**  By capturing all analytical steps, notebooks promote clear communication and ensure the analysis can be easily replicated.

+**Maintaining Clean and Reusable Notebooks:**

+While notebooks offer immense advantages, their effectiveness relies on **adherence to best practices**:

-* document the entire decision process and motivations behind it
+* **Meticulous Documentation:** Thoroughly document the decision-making process and the reasoning behind each step.
-* document input data
+* **Data Transparency:** Clearly record details about the input data, including its source and any cleaning procedures applied.
-* document parameters and their significance
+* **Parameter Clarity:** Document the chosen parameters and their significance in the analysis.
-* decide what data you want to retain and clean - annotate why
+* **Data Management:**  Strategically decide which data to retain and why, with clear annotations.
-* comment your code where necessary
-* follow coding good practices (in naming variables, functions, in code formatting)
+* **Code Clarity:** Employ clear and consistent coding practices, including meaningful variable and function names, and proper code formatting.
-* Notebook has to be shipped with all file inputs and description of runtime environment
+* **Self-Contained Notebooks:** Ensure your notebook is shipped with all necessary file inputs and a comprehensive description of the runtime environment.

-Notebooks are very well suited to:
+**Strengths of Jupyter Notebooks:**

-* orchestrate „short”, step by step operations in R, python, shell (notebooks can use all 3 at the same time)
+* **Orchestrating Analyses:** Notebooks efficiently manage step-by-step operations in R, Python, or even shell scripting (supporting all three languages simultaneously).
-* capture parameters
+* **Parameter Management:**  They effectively capture and manage analysis parameters.
-* add interpretations
+* **Interpretation and Insights:**  Notebooks facilitate the inclusion of interpretations and insights alongside the code, enriching the overall analysis.
-* act as a „flexible” user interface (user can change the runtime parameters in the notebook following the embedded instructions)
+* **Interactive Interface:**  They can function as a dynamic user interface, allowing users to modify parameters directly within the notebook based on the provided instructions.

-However, notebooks should not be used a replacement of integrated development environment (IDE) and writing modularized, split into packages code.
-They are not suitable to write a long programs, long executable code should be compiled into stand alone modules.
+**Limitations to Consider:**

+* **Not a Replacement for IDEs:**  Jupyter Notebooks are not intended to fully replace Integrated Development Environments (IDEs).
+Complex, modularized code should be written in separate packages.
+* **Unsuitable for Long Programs:**  While notebooks can handle smaller scripts, lengthy executable code is better suited for compilation into standalone modules.

 ::::::::::::::::::::::::::::::::::::::::::::::: challenge